anteCedens/readme-writing-workspace/README.md

 This project was built for the purposes of one of my personal projects ("milestone projects") at Code Institute.

-This was a Django full stack project, to achive the following:
+This was a Django full stack project, to achieve the following:

 >Build a Django project backend by a relational database to create a website that allows users to store and manipulate data records about a particular domain.